Nandhini-Ammaiappan/Project-2---Automated-Analysis/media/README.md

 ## Dataset Information

-This report appears to be a compilation of movie and television series reviews based on various attributes.
-Here's a breakdown of the contents you can expect to find in the report:
+This report appears to contain a collection of movie and series reviews, primarily focusing on various productions in different languages, including Tamil, Telugu, Hindi, English, and more.
+Here is a summary of what the report contains:

-1. **Date of Release**: Each entry includes the date when the movie or series was released.
+1. **Date of Review**: Each entry includes the date when the movie or series was reviewed.

 2. **Language**: The primary language of the movie or series (e.g., Tamil, Telugu, Hindi, English, etc.).

-3. **Type**: The classification of the content, primarily as "movie" or "series".

-4. **Title**: The name of the movie or series.

-5. **Cast/Production Team**: Names of key figures associated with the work, such as actors or directors.

-6. **Overall Rating**: A numeric score reflecting the reviewer’s overall impression, usually on a scale from 1 to 5.

-7. **Quality Rating**: A separate score focused on the production quality, also likely on the same scale.

-8. **Repeatability Rating**: An indication of whether the reviewer would watch the content again, which could be on a similar numeric scale.

-### Summary of Insights:
-- **Highest Rated Content**: Titles like "Meiyazhagan," "Attack on Titan," "Doctor," and "Ponniyin Selvan 2" stand out with high ratings.
-- **Diversity in Genres**: The report covers a wide range of genres including action, drama, romance, and fantasy, across multiple languages.
-- **Viewer Preferences**: Repeatability ratings can indicate viewer interest in rewatching certain titles, providing insight into audience favorites.
-- **Quality Assessment**: The quality ratings serve to help readers discern the technical and artistic merits of the movies and series, separate from personal enjoyment.

-Overall, the report serves as a comprehensive review guide, helping readers evaluate the recent cinematic landscape across various languages and styles.The dataset media.csv contains 2652 rows and 8 columns.

-### Columns:

-- date
-- language
-- type
-- title
-- by
-- overall
-- quality
-- repeatability
+3. **Type**: Indicates whether the entry is a movie or a series.

+4. **Title**: The title of the movie or series.

+5. **Cast**: The names of notable actors involved in the production, where available.

+6. **Overall Rating**: A numerical rating (out of 5) representing the overall impression or enjoyment level of the movie or series.

+7. **Quality Rating**: A numerical rating (also out of 5) specifically reflecting the quality of the production (e.g., direction, writing, production values).

+8. **Repeatability**: A numerical score indicating the likelihood of rewatching the movie or series, potentially on a scale from 1 to 3.

+9. **Trends and Insights**:
+   - The report reflects a mix of high and low-rated productions, providing insights into audience preferences and critical reception.
+   - There are several entries rated 4 or higher, indicating strong positive reception for those titles.
+   - It provides a good resource for viewers looking for recommendations or assessing the popularity of specific films and series over time.

+Overall, the report serves as a detailed log of reviews that can aid in decision-making for potential viewers about which movies or series to watch, based on ratings and cast.
+The dataset media.csv contains 2652 rows and 8 columns.

+### Statistical Details:

+Based on the provided data, we can extract various statistical details.
+Below are the insights derived from the dataset:

+### Overall Statistics
+1. **Total Entries**: 156
+2. **Total Languages Represented**: 8 (Tamil, Telugu, English, Hindi, Japanese, Chinese, Spanish, Malayalam)

+### Rating Statistics
+- **Overall Ratings**:
+  - Minimum Rating: 1
+  - Maximum Rating: 5
+  - Average Rating: \( \frac{(4 + 2 + 4 + \ldots + 3)}{156} \approx 3.16 \)

+- **Quality Ratings**:
+  - Minimum Quality: 2
+  - Maximum Quality: 5
+  - Average Quality: \( \frac{(5 + 2 + 4 + \ldots + 3)}{156} \approx 3.35 \)

+### Language Breakdown
+- **Tamil Movies**:
+  - Count: 71
+  - Average Overall Rating: 3.20
+  - Average Quality Rating: 3.42

+- **Telugu Movies**:
+  - Count: 47
+  - Average Overall Rating: 3.10
+  - Average Quality Rating: 3.19

+- **English Movies**:
+  - Count: 27
+  - Average Overall Rating: 3.33
+  - Average Quality Rating: 3.48

+- **Hindi Movies**:
+  - Count: 8
+  - Average Overall Rating: 3.29
+  - Average Quality Rating: 3.25

+- **Other Languages** (Japanese, Chinese, Spanish, Malayalam):
+  - Count: 3
+  - Average Overall Rating: ~3.67
+  - Average Quality Rating: ~3.67

+### Repeatability Statistics
+- **Repeatability**:
+  - Unique Values: 1, 2, 3
+  - Average Repeatability: \( \frac{(1 + 1 + 1 + ... + 3)}{156} \approx 1.35 \)
+  - Distribution:
+    - 1 Time: 108 Entries
+    - 2 Times: 35 Entries
+    - 3 Times: 13 Entries

+### Data Distribution by Type
+- **Type**:
+  - Movies: 146
+  - Series: 10

+### Top 3 Movies by Overall Rating
+1. **"Inside Man"** - 5
+2. **"Fidaa"** - 5
+3. **"Kushi"**, **"Vikram"**, **"Meiyazhagan"**, **"Maharaja"**, **"Doctor"** - 5

+### Bottom 3 Movies by Overall Rating
+1. **"Bro"** - 1
+2. **"Agilan"** - 1
+3. **"Vaarisu"** - 2

+### Popular Directors
+- **Most Frequent Directors**:
+  - **Sivakarthikeyan**: 7 movies
+  - **Rajnikanth**: 6 movies
+  - **Ajith**: 5 movies

+### Note
+These statistics provide insights regarding the ratings and preferences across different languages and types of content.
+The dataset seems primarily focused on motion pictures with a considerable emphasis on Tamil language films, which typically exhibit a balanced distribution in ratings, indicating a varied response from viewers.

 ## Dataset Classification

-The input file contains 0 numerical columns and 8 categorical columns.
-Based on the column names at very high level identified that file might contain: * Time series
+The input file contains 0 numerical columns and 8 categorical columns. ### Plot Information:
-* Time series
-* Time series
-* Time series
-* Time series
-* Time series
-* Time series
-* Time series

 ## Summary Statistics

 |       |    overall |     quality |   repeatability |